3rd Canadian Division: Juno Beach, D Day

-Canadian troops of 'B' Company, North Shore (New Brunswick) Regiment, take cover behind steel girders and logs guarding the approach to the German strongpoint WN-27 in St Aubin-sur-Mer, 6 June 1944.
+Canadian troops of 'B' Company, North Shore (New Brunswick) Regiment, take cover behind steel girders and logs guarding the approach to the German strongpoint WN-27 in Saint-Aubin-sur-Mer, 6 June 1944.

 Juno Beach was 5 mi wide and stretched on either side of Courseulles-sur-Mer.
 It lay between Sword and Gold beaches which were the responsibility of British Army forces.

 The 3rd Canadian Infantry Division, with the 2nd Canadian Armoured Brigade under command, landed in two brigade groups, the 7th Canadian Infantry Brigade and the 8th Canadian Infantry Brigade.
 Each brigade had three infantry battalions and an armoured regiment in support, two artillery field regiments, combat engineer companies and specialist units of the British 79th Armoured Division.
 The 10th Armoured Regiment (The Fort Garry Horse) tanks supported the 7th Brigade landing on the left and the 6th Armoured Regiment (1st Hussars) tanks supported the landing on the right.
 The division had been assigned extra artillery and anti-tank units (Note: the British 62nd (6th London) Anti-Tank Regiment, Royal Artillery with two batteries of M10 self-propelled and two of towed 17 pounder guns) doubling its artillery component.

 The 9th Canadian Infantry Brigade was kept in reserve and landed later that day and advanced through the lead brigades.
 The 27th Armoured Regiment (The Sherbrooke Fusiliers Regiment) provided tank support.

 The initial assault was carried out by: